Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 1. Most road cycling enthusiasts will not notice the 20 grams or so difference per pedal, the most you’ll find in the road bike pedal systems for cycling enthusiasts I’ve reviewed in this post.

-2. Speedplay may appear to have lighter pedals, but the clip-in spring mechanism is found in the cleats, making the cleats heavier than those from Shimano and Look.
+2. Speedplay may have lighter pedals, but the clip-in spring mechanism is found in the cleats, making the cleats and total system heavier than the others.
 Look at the sum of the weights of the pedals and cleats rather than just the pedal weights.

-Walkability – No road bike cleats make walking easy, and none of these are easier to walk in than others.
-You’ll be safe in any of these when you are walking around a cafe as long as you do so deliberately.
+Walkability – No road bike cleats make walking easy.
+Speedplays are perhaps the best to get around in.
+Shimano and Keo cleats are a bit less so, whereas Time’s cleats require more concentration when navigating around the garage or coffee shop.
+You’ll be safe in any of these as long as you do so deliberately.

 Know It:

-1. Cyclocross, gravel, commuting, or recreational cyclists who do a good deal more walking or running than roadies are really the only road cyclists that should buy a pedal system based on how well you can walk in their cleats.
-In those cases, mountain bike pedals (and shoes) are the best solution.
+1. Cyclocross, gravel, commuting, or recreational cyclists who do a good deal more walking or running than roadies are the only road cyclists who should buy a pedal system based on how well you can walk in their cleats.
+In those cases, mountain bike pedals (and shoes) are a better solution.

 Platform Area – The idea behind this design feature is that your power is transferred more effectively by a wider or larger platform between your feet and the pedals.

-Some pedal companies define your platform as the area where the pedal and cleat meet.
+Some pedal companies define the platform as the area at the intersection of pedal and cleat.
 Others feel the key measure should be the area where the shoe and cleat meet.
-Some emphasize the width of the platform or while others promote the area of the platform.
+Some emphasize the width of the platform, while others promote the area of the platform.

 Know It: